hapax/hapax.github.io/assets/spotit.md

 In other words, each card has a single symbol and they enumerate the alphabet of symbols exactly once, with $c = 0$ and $k = 1$.
-This a very boring deck!
+This deck makes for a very boring game!

 #### Resources